When it comes to GitLab vs GitHub, what’s the best development platform for your team in 2021? Which one’s the best solution for your use case?

 There are no significant areas where one provider offers support and the other doesn’t.
 The difference is in how you can access these features.

-In many cases, you need to use an app or third-party integration with GitHub.
+You need to use an app or third-party integration with GitHub in many cases.
 You can get the same result—the feature—but you need to jump through some extra hoops to get there.
-We’ll cover this difference in more detail later, as we pinpoint where the services differ from each other.
+We’ll cover this difference in more detail later, as we pinpoint where the services differ.

-Let’s go beyond the feature list, and take a closer look at how the two match up to Git specifically.
+Let’s go beyond the feature list and look at how the two match up to Git specifically.

 Version Control and Git Functionality